cortexproject/cortex/docs/configuration/config-file-reference.md

   # CLI flag: -query-scheduler.max-outstanding-requests-per-tenant
   [max_outstanding_requests_per_tenant: <int> | default = 100]

+  # If a querier disconnects without sending notification about graceful
+  # shutdown, the query-scheduler will keep the querier in the tenant's shard
+  # until the forget delay has passed.
+This feature is useful to reduce the
+  # blast radius when shuffle-sharding is enabled.
+  # CLI flag: -query-scheduler.querier-forget-delay
+  [querier_forget_delay: <duration> | default = 0s]

   # This configures the gRPC client used to report errors back to the
   # query-frontend.
   grpc_client_config: